Vittorio94/manin-analytics/README.md

 ├── public
 ```

 The **durable-object** folder contains the code for the cloudflare worker and durable object.
 The **public** folder contains a simple website that tracks its own analytics using the worker and displays them using apex charts.
-It is inteded to be a starting point on which you can build your own analytics dashboard with the data collected from the cloudflare worker.
+It is intended to be a starting point on which you can build your own analytics dashboard with the data collected from the cloudflare worker.

 ### 4. Publish the worker